Aniket-Engg/sol-verifier/README.md

 ## Run

 ### As CLI
-Sol-verifier has multiple available options some of them are required and some depends on the usecase.
+sol-verifier has multiple available options some of them are required and some depends on the usecase.
 One can see all the available options by using `--help` option.
 ```
 $ sol-verifier --help
 Usage: sol-verifier [options]